Loading...

 3. Diversity Indicators

-• Female Students: Percentage of women in the MBA batch.
+• Female Students - Proportion of female in MBA cohort.

-• Women on Board: This refers to the percentage of women on the advisory board of the school.
+• Women on Board - This is a reference to the proportion of women on the school's advisory board.

 4. International Exposure

-• International Students: Mix of nationalities among students and where they work after the MBA.
+• International Students - Mix of nationalities among students and where they work after the MBAs.

-• International Board: Measures nationality mix of advisory boards members.
+• International Board - Measures the nationality mix of advisory board members.

-• International Mobility: Tracks he whereabouts of alumni prior to MBA, shortly after and three years hence.
+• International Mobility - Tracks the whereabouts of alumnus prior to MBA, shortly after and three years hence.

 5. Academic Excellence